potoshk/potos-docs/docs/develop/compile_from_source.md

 ## Compile

-Compile Universal BCOS with the following steps:
+Compile FISCO BCOS with the following steps:

 ```bash
 # Into the Universal-BCOS directory